 As we sat at Dr. Francel's desk while visiting with him, we smiled knowingly at each other when we saw the Bible on the corner of his desk.
 It confirmed what we were beginning to discover.
 He was a very dynamic, inspirational Christian.
 Our spirits soared and hope returned to our troubled minds.
 The fear that imprisoned our thoughts fell away.
 When we left, the office was dark, quiet, and deserted.
 Rather than feeling discouraged at the thought of another brain surgery, we were excited and energized by talking to Dr. Francel.
 We went out to celebrate Arnold’s new lease on life.

-After a grueling four and one-half hour, four-vessel angiogram of the brain (he was awake the whole time) and a high resolution MRI, on August 17, 1999 Dr. Francel began the risky surgery assisted by neurosurgery resident Dr. Johnnie Honeycutt.
+After a grueling four and one-half hour, four-vessel angiogram of the brain (he was awake the whole time) and a high resolution MRI, a few weeks later on August 17, 1999 Dr. Francel began the risky surgery assisted by neurosurgery resident Dr. Johnnie Honeycutt.
 They had reserved the whole day in the O.R. for the surgery.

 Many people were praying for Arnold, including Dr. Francel.
 I specifically asked him to pray for Arnold and his surgery before the big day.
 I thought, of all the people praying, I want his surgeon to pray.
 It is literally in his hands and God's.
 I have to smile at that thought now, because I know that request was unnecessary.
 He would have prayed anyway.